-Designated by the Rural Economic Development Initiative (REDI) as an economically distressed county or community.
+Located in a county or community designated by the Rural Economic Development Initiative (REDI) as an economically distressed county or community.
 You can find more information and a list of economically distressed counties and communities at www.floridajobs.org/business-growth-and-partnerships/rural-and-economic-development-initiative/rural-definition.